Manafredo/sapper-gl/README.md

 `@sapper` dependencies are resolved through `src/node_modules/@sapper`, which is created during the build.
 You therefore need to run or build the project once to avoid warnings about missing dependencies.

 The script does not support webpack at the moment.

-## Directory structure

-Sapper expects to find two directories in the root of your project —  `src` and `static`.

 ### src